Day 1 (Sunday 24th November) - River Cruising

 We look somewhat out of place passing by lilies and white egrets, standing on one leg, watched us pass.
 The traffic of small dugout fishing boats and larger fast pangas passed us.

-Through the gorge to the dreaded sand bar, to be tipped and dragged back into the sea.
+the dreaded sand bar, to be tipped and dragged back into the sea.

-With modest bumping and sanding of the bottom we reached open sea as it got dark and set off motoring due East to the bay Islands, making as far east as we could before the wind got up.
+open sea as it got dark and set off motoring due East to the bay Islands,

 The toilet seat was the first casualty of the journey